WouldYouKindly/wouldyoukindly.github.io/wishlist.md

 - [How To Do Nothing: Resisting the Attention Economy](https://www.amazon.co.uk/dp/1612198554/) by Jenny Odell
 - [Patterns, Thinking and Cognition: A Theory of Judgement](https://www.amazon.co.uk/dp/0226505278/) by Howard Margolis
 - [Unwinding Anxiety: Train Your Brain to Heal Your Mind](https://www.amazon.co.uk/dp/B08TX51K7Y/) by Judson Brewer, Penguin Audio
-- [To Hell With Culture, and Other Essays on Art and Society](https://www.amazon.co.uk/dp/1014228077/) by Sir Herbert Edward Read
+- [To Hell With Culture](https://www.amazon.co.uk/dp/1014228077/) by Sir Herbert Edward Read
 - [The Criminal Prosecution and Capital Punishment of Animals](https://www.amazon.co.uk/dp/1886363528/) by E P Evans
 - [Heirs to Forgotten Kingdoms](https://www.amazon.co.uk/dp/1471114716/) by Gerard Russell
 - [Watching the English](https://www.amazon.co.uk/dp/1444785206/) by Kate Fox